-Both Facebook and WordPress run on Linux, using Apache web server, the PHP scripting language and MySQL database.
+Open Source software is popular for desktops and servers.
+Many of the most popular websites run on open source software including Facebook, Twitter and WordPress.
 Many popular applications like Firefox, VLC, GIMP and LibreOffice are also open source.
 Open source software is public.
 Anyone can inspect, modify, and enhance it.
-Some of the most popular websites run on open source software.

 Does Open Source Mean “Free”?